aahnik/run-py-bot/README.md

 You may use pythonic expressions to easily calculate any complex problem.
 Or you may test your algorithms on the go.

-> If you are viewing from a smartphone, click on the gif to view full screen ...

 <p align="center">
 <img src="docs/images/run_python_bot_v0.1+.gif" alt="demo" >
 </p>